 Experts detect changes in sensory properties that can occur during storage or shelf life, identifying the point at which the food product no longer meets quality standards.
 Sensory evaluation is commonly used for perishable food products such as fruits, vegetables, and meats that can change rapidly over time.

 One advantage of sensory evaluation is that it provides a holistic assessment of the quality of the food product.
 However, it is subjective and can be influenced by factors such as the expertise of the panel members and environmental conditions.
 Also, it can be time-consuming and expensive, especially if a large number of samples need to be evaluated.

-Microbiological testing is a method of determining the shelf life of food by measuring the growth of microorganisms such as bacteria, yeast, and mold.
+Microbiological testing is a method of determining the shelf life by measuring the growth of microorganisms such as bacteria, yeast, and mold on your food.
 Samples of the food product are taken and analyzed for the presence of microorganisms.

 The number and type of microorganisms present in the sample can indicate the level of contamination and the potential for spoilage.
 By monitoring the growth of microorganisms over time, it is possible to determine the shelf life of the food product.
 Microbiological testing provides a quantitative measure of food safety and quality.

 However, it can be time-consuming, requires specialized equipment and expertise, and is limited to the detection of specific microorganisms, which may not detect other spoilage factors such as chemical or physical changes.
 Despite these limitations, it is an important tool for ensuring food safety and quality.

 You can also checkout our blog on shelf life testing methods to get more detailed information.